danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ```

 There are three instances of the `--header` option being used in this command.
 The first includes an API key, the second specifies JSON as the media type that is
-being sent, and the third specifies the media type of the response.
+being sent, and the third specifies JSON as the media type of the response.
 ```
 ...
 --header 'api_key:test@gmail.com' \